 You do not need to be a scientist to understand that a consumer’s brain would react differently to a digital marketing message and a tactile marketing message like direct mail.
 However, it may take a neuroscientist to explain how and why our brain is able to retain information better in a physical format over digital.
 While the popular opinion may be that digital marketing has taken over as the medium de jour for modern direct marketers, studies suggest that direct mail is more likely to influence a purchase or improve message retention over a digital ad.

 In a recent study sponsored by True Impact and Canada Post, researchers focused on two key indicators of marketing effectiveness – ease of understanding and persuasiveness.
-You can find the complete study, including methodology and result, here or continue reading for a brief overview of the findings.

 Direct mail is easier to understand and more memorable

 Cognitive load is a measure of the mental effort to understand a stimulus, or in this example, a marketing message.
 When a message is easy to understand, it will make sense right away to the brain and more likely to be encoded as a memory.
 Direct mail requires 21% less cognitive effort to process, and message recall was 70% higher for a printed piece versus digital.